 What is an evidence-based practice?

-Below you will find some of the major EPBs utilized in the field of homeless housing and services.
-If you are interested in a specific EPB, you can visit the National Registry of Evidence-based Programs and Practices, which is an online database of various EPBs.
+Below you will find some of the major EPBs utilized in the field of homelessness housing and services.
+If you are interested in connecting with a New Hampshire organization currently utilizing any of these best practices, reach out to NH Coalition to End Homelessness here: [email protected]

-Assertive Community Treatment (ACT)is a team-based model designed to provide comprehensive, community-based psychiatric treatment, rehabilitation, and support to persons with serious mental illnesses.
+Assertive Community Treatment (ACT) is a team-based model designed to provide comprehensive, community-based psychiatric treatment, rehabilitation, and support to persons with serious mental illnesses.
 Research has shown that ACT programs can support individuals with the most severe mental illnesses by providing flexible services around the clock.
-ACT has been proven to reduce hospital stays and jail days in the communities it has been implemented.
+ACT has been proven to reduce hospital stays and length of incarceration in the communities it has been implemented.
 Use the links below to learn more about ACT and to download tools and resources for implementing ACT.

 Housing First Resources: